Operational excellence increases productivity and avoids capital expense for a growing manufacturer of precision agriculture components.

 One of the unique elements of the business that supported the company’s lean manufacturing transformation was an existing incentive pay system.
 Although the variable pay component had a potential upside of $1.50 per hour—based equally on department performance and the company’s overall performance—it had coasted along at around $0.50 per hour for years.
 Within the first year of their lean journey, it climbed to $0.69 per hour, and it hit $1.09 per hour in the second year.

 Results: Over 2 years, Digi-Star captured $700,000 in annual productivity gains, a 31% increase in sales, and a 25% increase in productivity.
 The company has also accommodated significant sales growth without increasing its manufacturing space.

 “The incentive plan drives some very interesting conversations between sales and operations on how to better position the company for more sales,” says Ferranti.
 “It also drives some interesting conversations between peers if anyone is slacking.”

-In conclusion, he shares the story of a key customer, a major OEM, that visited Digi-Star in 2011 as part of its three-year supplier review cycle, and then followed up in 2014.
 “Again, the facility was never poorly run.
 But on their most recent audit they were blown away by the changes: the raw productivity improvements, the engagement of the workforce and the daily metric tracking.
 They’ve really come a long way,” Ferranti says.